Frank Sampedro: Early life

 Born to an émigré Spanish fishing family in a mining camp in Welch, West Virginia and raised in Detroit, Michigan, Sampedro started playing guitar at age 11.
 "I saw this kid from my neighborhood walking down the street holding a guitar.
 I said, 'Where'd you get that?'
 He said, 'I'm taking lessons...if you take lessons with me, we get a cheaper price...We only have to pay a buck sixty-five and they give you the guitars.'
 'I'm in!'
 That's how it all started and it's never stopped since."
 He played in local Detroit bands like DC and The Coachmen and The Chessmen ("We were bad, man.
 More like a gang than a band," recalled Sampedro) until he left home with his sister at sixteen "following repeated brushes with the law."
-They settled in Los Angeles, California, where he attended Hollywood High School and "soon became psychedelicized."
+They settled in Los Angeles, where he attended Hollywood High School and "soon became psychedelicized."

 Throughout the late 1960s and early 1970s, Sampedro operated a head shop in the San Fernando Valley and "wandered between California and Mexico, dabbling in a variety of endeavors of dubious legality that gave him great insight into the human condition."
 Italian melodic rocker Douglas "Gator" Ducker, famous for a feud with Graham Nash, did time in a Mexican prison during this period, and stated that "Poncho saved my ass (back then) more times than I can count."
-In lieu of joining a band, Sampredo frequently played along to Everybody Knows This Is Nowhere, Young and Crazy Horse's 1969 debut, resolving to eventually join the group.
+In lieu of joining a band, Sampedro frequently played along to Everybody Knows This Is Nowhere, Young and Crazy Horse's 1969 debut album, resolving to eventually join the group.